hphelion/documentation/UseCases/TasksforUsers/Instances/commercial.dashboard.instances.create.md

 	* Select the volume, snapshot, or image from the list that appears.</p>

 		Additonal fields appear for the boot source option that create a new volume.
-For more information, refer to <a href="/helion/community/managing/volumes/">Managing Block Storage Volumes</a>.</p>
+For more information, refer to [Managing Block Storage Volumes](/helion/commercial/dashboard/managing/volumes/).</p>
 5. On the <strong>Access &amp; Security</strong> tab, perform the following tasks:.</p>

 	* From the <strong>Keypair</strong> list, select the <strong>keypair</strong> to use with the instance.</li>